miguelHx/miguelHx/README.md

 ## Hi there 👋

 My name is Miguel Hernandez.
 I am a software engineer based in California.
-I earned a bachelor's degree in Computer Science & Engineering back in 2019 and have 3.5 years of experience as a professional software engineer.
+I earned a bachelor's degree in Computer Science & Engineering back in 2019 and have 3.5 years of professional experience.

-🔭 I’m currently working on re-building my career from the ground up; studying courses from [Open Source Society University - Computer Science curriculum](https://github.com/ossu/computer-science) along with software engineering interview prep.
+🔭 I’m currently working on re-building my career from the ground up.
+This includes studying courses from [Open Source Society University - Computer Science curriculum](https://github.com/ossu/computer-science) along with software engineering interview prep.

 🌱 I’m currently:
 * Going through [Insane Productivity](https://ipl.darrenhardy.com/main) course